ardenjay/J1939-Framework/README.md

 - Discover J1939 devices with BinUtils/j1939AddressMapper.
 - Simulation of the Address Claim Process with BinUtils/j1939AddrClaim.

-### And of course, develop!!:
+## Development Guide

-- In CAN/ folder we can find a library in C++ (libCAN.so) with methods to generate and sniff can frames with support for PeakCan and SocketCan.
+- In CAN/ folder, a library in C++ (`libCAN.so`) with methods to generate and sniff can frames with support for `PeakCan` and `SocketCan`.
-- In J1939/ folder we can find a library in C++ (libJ1939.so) to easily manipulate J1939 frames and work with the J1939 protocol.
+- In J1939/ folder, a library in C++ (`libJ1939.so`) is to easily manipulate J1939 frames and work with the J1939 protocol.
 Some features are:
-	Support of BAM protocol.
+	- Support of BAM protocol.
-	A factory class in charge of generating the J1939 frames.
+	- A factory class in charge of generating the J1939 frames.
-	A database loaded by the factory located in Database/frames.json with a list of the most used Application Layer frames (including the FMS protocol).
+	- A database loaded by the factory located in Database/frames.json with a list of the most used Application Layer frames (including the FMS protocol).
-	Coding/Decoding DM1 (Diagnosis), FMS1 (TTS), Request and Address Claim frames.
+	- Coding/Decoding DM1 (Diagnosis), FMS1 (TTS), Request and Address Claim frames.
-	Coding/Decoding of SPNs (String, status and numeric).
+	- Coding/Decoding of SPNs (String, status and numeric).

 ## Installing and compiling

-# Installation
+### Installation
 Ubuntu 18.10 or higher
 ```bash